adam-douglass/draughts/readme.md

 or default values.
 This is a simple tool for generating boilerplate for data objects.

 Notes:
- - Try to be inplace, the dict you start with should still exist with the structure+type corrections applied.
+ - Tries to be inplace, the dict you start with should still exist with the structure+type corrections applied.
  - Let IDEs check type annotations and attribute spelling.
  - Let you annotate fields with metadata that other systems may need in order to process the document properly.
  - Properties and methods are copied in.